jaalto/project--shell-script-performance-and-portability/README.md

   systems — from Linux, BSD, and macOS to various Windows Linux-like environments — the issues become quite complex.
-  You are probably better off writing only `sh` POSIX-compliant scripts and testing them with [dash](https://tracker.debian.org/pkg/dash), since relying on Bash can lead to
+  You are probably better off writing `sh` POSIX-compliant scripts and testing them with [dash](https://tracker.debian.org/pkg/dash), since relying on Bash can lead to